Activities

 Bill Morrison

-New York-based filmmaker and artist, best known for his experimental collage film Decasia (2002).
+is a New York-based filmmaker and artist, best known for his experimental collage film Decasia (2002).
 He is a member of Ridge Theater and the founder of Hypnotic Pictures.
-He attended Reed College 1983-85, and graduated from Cooper Union School of Art in 1989.
+He attended Reed College from 1983-1985, and graduated from Cooper Union School of Art in 1989.

 Lynne Sachs

 Sachs has made over 25 films.
-Her films have screened at the New York Film Festival, the Sundance Film Festival and Toronto’s Images Festival amongst others.
-They have also been exhibited at the Museum of Modern Art, the Whitney, Walker Art Center, Wexner Center for the Arts and other venues nationally and internationally.
+Her work has screened at the New York Film Festival, the Sundance Film Festival, and Toronto’s Images Festival, amongst others.
+They have also been exhibited at the Museum of Modern Art, the Whitney, Walker Art Center, Wexner Center for the Arts, and other venues nationally and internationally.
 The Buenos Aires International Festival of Independent Cinema, Festival International Nuevo Cine in Havana and the China Women’s Film Festival have all presented retrospectives of Sachs’ films.

 Since 2006, Sachs has collaborated with her partner, filmmaker Mark Street, in a series of playful, mixed-media performances called “The XY Chromosome Project”.
 Lynne holds an MFA in Film from the San Francisco Art Institute, an MA in Cinema from San Francisco State University, and a BA in History from Brown University.
 She has taught at New York University, Princeton, Hunter College, The New School, and the University of California, Berkeley.